 - What are the different components of the project?
 Are there sub-projects?
 Maybe it’s actually more than one project?
 For example, creating a craft space is likely to be many smaller clean-up and organizing projects.

 - Is there a sequence?
 Do you need to complete some parts before others?
 In our example, it’s likely you need to toss or move things before you can vacuum.

 - Do I need to do this alone?
 Can I delegate part of this?
 Is there someone who can help me?
 Can I do this with someone to make it more fun or manageable?
 Perhaps a friend can help you decide what to keep or toss.

 - Are there parts I can skip? or postpone?
 Maybe the project or parts of it are not as urgent as you think they are.
 Rather than sift through boxes of inherited items, you can set them aside in the garage.

 - Can I drop this altogether?
 Is there a different solution that would work better?
 Perhaps you realize that you don’t need a craft room to start sewing or scrapbooking again–maybe just getting rollaway cart and setting things up in that formal dining room you never use is good enough.

 If you’d like more help making something less blobby, check out other resources on procrastination or getting unstuck.
-Or, if you would like more customized solutions to stop procrastinating more efficiently and effectively, book a coaching session today.
+Or, if you would like more customized solutions to stop procrastinating more efficiently and effectively, book an inquiry call today.